SETTING UP YOUR WATERFALL PHOTOGRAPHY SHOT

 STEP 5: SET THE ISO

 Set your ISO to 100 or the lowest your camera will allow.
 Some cameras go as low as 50.
-Like the aperture, we are trying to block the light from coming into the camera so we can do a long exposure of At least two seconds or more.
+Like the aperture, we are trying to block the light from coming into the camera so we can do a long exposure of at least two seconds or more.

 STEP 6: SET THE SHUTTER SPEED